Automate Case Management

 - For entry criteria, select Case: Case Origin equals email.
 Similar to escalation rules, you can determine the automatic response to send to a customer based on fields from records other than cases.

 - Add a name and email address to include in the From line of the email template to send to customers.

 - From the lookup field, pick any template to see how this works.

 - Click Save and you’re done!

-More Case Management Tools
+More Case Management Tools in Salesforce

 With basic case automation complete, the service team at Ursa Major Solar is looking forward to easier, faster service.
 But Sita and Roberto want to make the most of their Service Cloud investment.
 They wonder what other case management tools the team can use in the future.